 Dr. Ted Huppert's BitBucket website.

 HOMER2 is one of the oldest fNIRS Analysis Software Options out there.
 It consists of a set of MATLAB scripts, which have evolved since the early 1990s.
 HOMER2 is used to convert fNIRS data into maps of brain activation.
-The software has a familiar and user-friendly interface, and supports group analyses and re-configuration of the fNIRS analysis processing stream.
-Additionally, HOMER2 allows the user to integrate own algorithms into the processing stream.
+The software has a familiar GUI, and supports group analyses and re-configuration of the fNIRS analysis processing stream.
+Additionally, HOMER2 allows the user to integrate their own algorithms into the processing stream.
 All processing functions can also be accessed at the script level, for additional flexibility.
-NIRStar 15.0 offers the functionality to directly export data into the HOMER2 analysis format.
+Both NIRStar and Aurora offer functionality to directly export data into the HOMER2 analysis format.
 Alternatively, the user may choose to convert previous recorded data using a MATLAB script.

 Download Homer2 from homer-fnirs.org.